Nella1a/next-js-hotdeals/README.md

-**_Please note that this project is currently under active development.
-The codebase is subject to change and continuous improvement._**
+**_Please note this project is in active development and subject to change and ongoing improvement._**

 # MöbelDeals Platform Mock-Up